 Objectives

- Students will demonstrate the ability to apply social science and international political economy theories and concepts.
+Students will demonstrate the ability to apply social science and international political economy theories and concepts.

- Students will develop competency in advanced methods of social science and international political economy research and analysis.
+Students will develop competency in advanced methods of social science and international political economy research and analysis.

- Students will develop basic skills in professional communication appropriate to international political economy research and analysis.
+Students will develop basic skills in professional communication appropriate to international political economy research and analysis.

- Students will develop competency in analysis, evaluation, and research design relevant to social science and international political economy research and analysis
+Students will develop competency in analysis, evaluation, and research design relevant to social science and international political economy research and analysis

 Facilities

 Students have access to the computing facilities in the School of Economic, Political and Policy Sciences and the University’s Computing Center.
 The School has two computing laboratories that have over 50 computers that are network linked and equipped with major social science software packages, including E-Views, R. Rats, SPSS, and STATA.
-A computerized geographic information system, the Lexis Nexis Database and WestLaw are also available for student use.
+A computerized geographic information system, the Lexis Nexis database and Westlaw are also available for student use.
 The University’s Computing Center provides personal computers and UNIX Workstations.
 Many important data and reference materials are also available online via the library and school’s memberships in numerous organizations.

 Admissions Requirement